SAP-archive/cloud-apis-virtual-event/exercises/05/readme.md

-# Exercise 05 - Workflow API calls, scopes, access token contents & more
+# Exercise 05 - Workflow API calls, authorities, access token contents & more

 Thanks to the previous exercises, you have everything you need to make some Workflow API calls now.
 You have tools in your App Studio dev space that will enhance your experience, you have a workflow definition deployed to a Workflow service instance, and you have OAuth 2.0 authentication details in a service key that you will make use of now.
-In this exercise you'll make your first Workflow API call, and learn about scopes (aka "authorities") and the contents of access tokens.
+In this exercise you'll make your first Workflow API call, and learn about authorities (aka "scopes") and the contents of access tokens.
 You'll make your first API call from the command line.

 ## Steps